 If your ceremony is outside, then investing in an external microphone with a sound baffle makes sense.
 You can pick up low-cost versions that plug directly into a smartphone for under $50.
 Using a baffle (AKA Wind Shield) will cut the noise from a light breeze, guest chatter, or background distractions.

-The Point of View (POV) means choosing a place to put your device so that virtual guests get a great view of the proceedings.
-You want to choose a location that gives them a clear view but also doesn't obstruct other participants.
+Start by thinking about POV.
+The Point of View (POV) is all about angles!
+It means choosing a place to put your device so that virtual guests get a great view of the proceedings.
+Do you want them to view your ceremony close-up, from afar, from the side, etc.?
+You'll want to choose a location that gives them a clear view but also doesn't obstruct other participants, or your photographers.

-For a more hands-off but effective route, set up a device on a tripod and have a guest start the stream as the wedding party take their places.
+For a more hands-off but effective route, set up a device on a tripod and have a guest start the stream as the wedding party takes their places.
 This way, the camera won't joggle, and your virtual guests can feel like part of the crowd.
-The cost for a lightweight standing tripod can range from $30 to $$$, or you may be able to borrow one from your photographer - or you can connect a selfie stick phone mount.
+The cost for a lightweight standing tripod can range from $30 to $$$, or you may be able to borrow one from your photographer—or you can connect a selfie stick phone mount.

 A fun alternative involves a GorillaPod and placing your device among your ceremony florals above you.
 This will give your guests a unique perspective and is guaranteed not to block anyone's view.
 For this option, you will probably want to set up a 'remote start' or have the feed running ahead of time so that you can place the camera in advance and guests later join you when everything is all set up perfectly.

 You can also decide if you want to keep a recording of your live feed.
 Most streaming services offer this option but it must be selected at the beginning of the live stream.
-Many couples tell us they enjoy seeing what their virtual guests experienced at a later date.
+Many couples tell us they enjoy seeing what their virtual guests experienced at a later date, so it's highly recommended!

-Check for nearby devices which might cause interference (like cell phone chirrups)
+Check for nearby devices which might cause interference (like cell phones).

-Switch off anything noisy, like fans, and place the microphone away from rustling dresses!
+Be mindful of background noise.
+Switch off anything noisy, like fans or air conditioners, and place the microphone away from rustling dresses!

 You have the option with most streaming platforms to decide ahead of time if you would like participants to be able to join in via audio so that everyone can hear them clap, oooh & ah!
 For most wedding live streams, the virtual guests are automatically set to mute, and they have their own cameras turned off.